 Methotrexate is contraindicated in pregnancy.
 It is cytotoxic and is used for termination of pregnancy and to treat ectopic pregnancy.
 Pregnancy should be excluded prior to starting treatment.
-Patients of childbearing potential should use effective contraception during treatment and for 3 months afterwards.
+Men and women of childbearing potential should use effective contraception during treatment and for 6 months afterwards.

-If a patient becomes pregnant within 3 months of treatment with methotrexate, folic acid 5 mg daily must be continued throughout the pregnancy.
+If a patient becomes pregnant within 6 months of treatment with methotrexate, folic acid 5 mg daily should be continued throughout the pregnancy.
 If a patient becomes pregnant whilst on methotrexate the methotrexate must be stopped immediately and folic acid 5mg prescribed.
-Contact the Rheumatology team and refer urgently to early pregnancy unit if a patient becomes pregnant.
+Contact the gastroenterology team and refer urgently to the early pregnancy unit if a patient becomes pregnant.